bitmark-inc/docs/bitmark-references/bitmark-cli/bitmark-cli.md

 ## add

-Update the configuration file, adding a new identity for a network.
-Both `--identity` and `--network` global flags must be specified.
+Update the configuration file by adding a new identity for a network.

+**Arguments.** Both the `--identity` and `--network` global options must be specified.

-Before creating the file the CLI will prompt for a password to encrypt the generated seed, choose a good random password to secure the account's private key.
+**Additional input.** Before creating the file the CLI will prompt for a password to encrypt the generated seed, choose a good random password to secure the account's private key.
 The password is not prompted when using the `--account` option since only the public key is present.

+**Errors.** The identity must not already exist or the command will terminate with an error and not modify the file.

-### OPTIONS
+### Command options

 ------------------------------  ---------------------------------
 `--description|-d "STRING"`     Sets a description string for the initial identity.